VanillaCold/Spore-ImprovedHologramScout/README.md

 # Spore-ImprovedHologramScout
+This mod is not released yet, and hence cannot be downloaded.
-You can download the mod in the Releases page.
+Once it is finished, you will be able to download the mod from the Releases page.